timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 Do you recall the balmy July afternoons of our earliest youth?
 When we shared summer vacations from school with our sisters?
-We played on the sidewalk,
+We played on the sidewalk:
-where my sisters blew bubbles, and I ran them down, determined to grasp each one before it hit the pavement.
+my sisters blew bubbles,
+and I ran them down.
+I was determined to grasp each one before it hit the pavement.
 Though the chase was great fun and the colorful orbs beautiful, we never could hold onto those slippery bubbles.
 Bubbles are ephemeral, and as it turns out, words are similar.